 making Slack work for you.All kinds of teams thrive with Slack — take a look at our department-specific guides.

 More coming soon!Get familiar with Slack Enterprise Grid for large organizations.If you're curious about what's new in Slack — and what's changed — you're in the right place.Develop your skills and prepare to become Slack Certified!

-The Slack app for Windows has all the features of Slack on the web, and more: You can keep multiple teams open simultaneously, run Slack from your notification area (system tray), and gain more control over your notifications. 🍌
+The Slack app for Windows has all the features of Slack on the web, and more: You can keep multiple workspaces open simultaneously, run Slack from your notification area (system tray), and gain more control over your notifications. 🍌

 Downloading and installing Slack

 You can download the Slack for Windows app from the Windows Store or from Slack’s download page.

 Download from Slack